andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 ## Spring 2023 Difficulty: Hard/Death

 - <span style="color:red">⭐ CS 4120 + CS 4121: Introduction to Compilers + Practicum</span>

 - <span style="color:red">⭐ CS 5414: Distributed Computing Principles</span>

+    This class is probably the most conceptually difficult systems course at Cornell.
+Professor Alvisi powerfully expresses his passion for this research area through his lectures.
+The content is challenging, often reflecting the difficulties of building and maintaining real-world distributed systems.

+    The course consists of three foundational distributed computing principles: Consistency, Consensus, and Reliability.
+The professor delves deep into these topics covering how people sought to build large-scale distributed systems using these principles and providing the theory behind these systems.

+    As the professor mentions, there are two basic approaches to distributed computing: cover many interesting systems, and distill from them fundamental principles, or focus on a deep understanding of the fundamental principles and see them instantiated in a few systems.
+    The class follows the latter.
+As a result, the class covers a lot of protocols about consensus and consistency.

+    In my opinion, the best part of the class was the labs.
+Four labs build upon each other.
+These labs are challenging and take students, on average, 50 hours to complete the later ones.
+On top of that, the labs require a keen understanding of the underlying system and a distributed method of thinking.
+You need to ensure that each line of code you write is as you intended.
+Often, you are writing the sender and receiver code within a single function and need to consider all data interleavings.

+    For the final two labs: Paxos and Shard Key/Value Store, many students in the class couldn't finish the labs because either they started too late, didn't understand the protocol, or there was a deeply nested bug within their code.
+I spent countless hours with my partner digging through execution files to find the exact interleaving that broke our code.
+As one of the few people in the class to finish all the labs, it was an incredibly rewarding experience.

+    CS 5414 is a much take class for every single CS major.
+In our modern world, everything is a distributed system, and learning the fundamentals of how these systems work is invaluable to any future work in the industry.

 - <span style="color:red">👍 CS 4414: Systems Programming</span>

     To fulfill Cornell's systems requirements, students must take CS 4410 or CS 4414.
 I think CS 4410 is much more theoretical, whereas CS 4414 is a much more applied system.
 Both classes have their upside and downsides.